inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 chose "speak" or moved on before the sentence appeared, the state is cleared without asking the user anything because there is nothing to discard.

-### Single-sentence mode

-When `numSentences` is `1`, the returned sentence is spoken as soon as it arrives, without waiting for a click.
-If the message has a recalled sentence (see [Interaction](#interaction)), it is spoken immediately with no model query at all, and recorded with source `auto`, the same as a freshly generated sentence.

 ## Response Parsing

 The model response is split into lines.
 Blank lines are ignored, and leading list markers such as